Last Updated on

 El Baño Maya

-Las Coloradas Pink Lakes
+What makes the Las Coloradas Lakes Turn Pink?

 If you drive or take a taxi to Las Coloradas, you’ll follow a road that stretches along the northern Yucatán coastline.
-I took a quick peek at the beaches and they looked deserted and pristine.
+I took a quick peek at the beaches, and they looked deserted and pristine.
 I’ll definitely be spending some time there on my next trip!